ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 RO-Crate's `File` is an alias for schema.org type [MediaObject], any of its properties MAY also be used (adding contextual entities as needed).
 [Files on the web](#embedded-data-entities-that-are-also-on-the-web) SHOULD also use `identifier`, `url`, `subjectOf`, and/or `mainEntityOfPage`.

+{.note}
+> It is up to implementers to decide whether to offer some form of URL "link checker" service [Web-based Data Entities](#web-based-data-entity) for both attached and Detached RO-Crate Packages.
+If `contentUrl` has more than one value then a checker service SHOULD try each provided value until one resolves, and returns a correct [contentSize].